twbs/bootstrap/site/content/docs/4.3/utilities/text.md

 ## Word break

-Prevent long strings of text from breaking your components' layout by using `.text-break` to set `overflow-wrap: break-word` (and `word-break: break-word` for IE & Edge compatibility).
+Prevent long strings of text from breaking your components' layout by using `.text-break` or `.text-break-all`.

+`.text-break` will set `overflow-wrap: break-word` (and `word-break: break-word` for IE & Edge compatibility).
+`.text-break-all` will set `overflow-wrap: break-all` (and `word-break: break-all` for IE & Edge compatibility).

 {{< example >}}
 <p class="text-break">mmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmmm</p>